Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Category 4 (Quality Decay): Standard Drift Signal

-Measures: Where quality drops before clients notice
+Purpose: Measures where quality drops before clients notice.

 Category 5 (Survival): Runway Visibility